danfitz/diyReact/GUIDE.md

 The next concern we have is handling **updates** and **deletions** of nodes in the DOM.
 To do this, we need to compare elements in our current fiber tree to the **last fiber tree we committed in the DOM**.

-So, the first thing we have to do is store a reference to the last fiber tree we committed:
+So, the first thing we have to do is store a reference to the last fiber tree we committed--both in a global variable _and_ in the `wipRoot` itself:

 ```js
 let currentRoot = null;